 This place may be better on other nights though.
 I made mistake of coming on the night that Chile were playing Paraguay in a qualifier for the 2012 World Cup and all the kitchen staff were busy cheering their team on in the back room.
 Had I known I would have gone straight to the crowded local bar I passed on the way but after finishing up quickly I managed to catch the last 20 minutes there, and the second goal in Chile’s 2-0 win.
 Chi-chi-chi le-le-le!

-It’s above the casino (entrance at the rear of the Hotel del Mar on San Martin) but once you get up to the second floor ask for it by name as it’s not well signed and it’s easy to confuse it with the more downmarket place on the same floor.
+After a hard week of grafting (and not eating particularly well) I was in need of a treat so took myself off to this place, recommended by the local teachers (thanks for taking care of me Claire and Lydia) and which likes to think of itself as one of the best restaurants in the area.
+Once you get up to the second floor ask for it by name as it’s not well signed and it’s easy to confuse it with the more downmarket place on the same floor.
 Neither place batted an eyelid when I showed up in jeans, trainers and t-shirt.
 The view of the short-lived sunset over the bay from the window tables is fantastic but I had to sit in the smoking section to get it.

 The taste of the scallops was really brought out with a smear of reduced balsamic, but I couldn’t for the life of me discern the oysters or the pil pil sauce included in the description on the menu.

 For my main course I ordered the conger eel, another recommended local ingredient, with ‘lightly fried, basil-flavoured vegetables with garlic-seasoned shrimps and Chiloe potato chips’ however the next thing to arrive was an unexpected palate-cleansing lemon sorbet (B+) delivered by a grinning insane-looking waiter who Christian described as ‘my friend the monkey’ and who grasped my hand in an iron grip.

-The principle dessert was very poor, a tasteless (C) passion fruit concoction next to something looking like a Chinese dumpling in an even more flavourless (D) swimming pool of orange sauce, a modernist take on the traditional dish of Mote con Huesillo.
+The principle dessert was very poor, a tasteless (C) passion fruit concoction next to something looking like a Chinese dumpling in an even more flavourless (D) swimming pool of orange sauce, a contemporary take on the traditional dish of Mote con Huesillo.

 The complementary ‘lemoncello’ was another letdown, unchilled but with a few ice cubes thrown in as an afterthought, it wouldn’t happen in Italy.
 And there’s another thing.
 Although they are quick to tell you the chef is Italian, when I asked which part he was from, it turned out he wasn’t on the premises.
-Perhaps he just oversees things but none of the preparation seemed Italian to me, more a hotchpotch of influences that doesn’t quite work.
+Perhaps he just oversees things but none of the preparation seemed Italian to me, more a hotchpotch of influences that didn’t quite work.

-Conclusion: this place pretends to be the best but is really all about image and no content.
+Conclusion: this place pretends to be the best but is really all fur coat and no knickers as we say in the UK.
 Nothing on the menu actually seems to exist as described.
-Total cost was only about £45 though so could have been worse.
+Total cost was only about £45 though so it could have been worse.